hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter17.md

 There are two main measures of performance of a database system:

-1. `throughput`. the number of tasks that can be completed in a given time interval.
+1. `throughput`.
+The number of tasks that can be completed in a given time interval.
-2. `response time`. the amount of time it takes to complete a single task from the tiem it is submitted.
+2. `response time`.
+The amount of time it takes to complete a single task from the time it is submitted.

 A system that processes a large number of small transactions can improve throughput by processing many transactions in parallel.
 A system that processes large transactions can improve response time as well as throughput by performing subtasks of each transaction in parallel.